Ella Pamfilova

-Ella Alexanderovna Pamfilova (Элла Александровна Памфилова; born 12 September 1953) is a Russian politician, former deputy of the State Duma, candidate for president in 2000 and former chairwoman (2004 - 2010) of the Presidential Council for Civil Society and Human Rights.
-On 18 March 2014, she became Russia's Commissioner for Human Rights, succeeding Vladimir Lukin.
-On 28 March 2016, she became the chairwoman of the Central Election Commission.
+Ella Alexanderovna Pamfilova (Элла Александровна Памфилова, [Лекомцева]; born 12 September 1953) is a Russian politician serving as chair of Russia's Central Election Commission since March 2016.
+Previously she served as Russia's Commissioner for Human Rights from 2014 to 2016, and as Minister of Social Protection from 1991 to 1994.
+She also chaired the Presidential Council for Civil Society and Human Rights from 2004 to 2010, and was a deputy of the 1st and 2nd convocations of the State Duma.
+She ran as a candidate during the 2000 Russian presidential election, becoming the first female presidential candidate in Russian history, and received 1.01% of the vote.

-In December 2017, she barred Alexei Navalny from participating in the following presidential election.
+In December 2017, Pamfilova barred Alexei Navalny from participating in the following presidential election.
+In January 2024, she barred Boris Nadezhdin from participating in the following presidential election.

+In March 2022, Canada imposed sanctions on Pamfilova as part of "close associates of the regime", following the Russian invasion of Ukraine.
+Since October 2022, she has been under sanctions of the European Union for "organising the illegal referenda in the occupied regions of Ukraine".
+In November 2022, she was added to the UK sanctions list for "organising the sham referendums in the four temporarily occupied areas of Ukraine" and "actively supporting Russia’s forced mobilisation".

+In December 2022, the United States Department of the Treasury announced sanctions against Pamfilova for "overseeing and monitoring sham referendums held in areas of Russia-controlled Ukraine that were rife with incidents of clear voter coercion and intimidation".
+For similar reasons, she is also on the sanctions lists of Ukraine, Australia, New Zealand, and Switzerland.
+She has been under Japan's sanctions since January 2023.

 Biography

+Early life and career

+Ella Pamfilova (née Lekomtseva) was born in Olmaliq, Soviet Uzbekistan.

-Pamfilova started her career on the central repair and engineering works in Moscow as an engineer.
-She was also the first woman to head the country's state controlled pet food company "Belka," which she oversaw from 1984 to 1986.
-She went on to become a People's Deputy of the USSR and member of the Supreme Soviet of the Soviet Union.
+After graduating from Moscow Power Engineering Institute in 1976, Pamfilova started her career on the central repair and engineering works in Moscow as an engineer.
+She was also the first woman to head the country's state controlled pet food company "Belka", which she oversaw from 1984 to 1986.
+She went on to become a People's Deputy of the Soviet Union and a member of the Supreme Soviet of the Soviet Union.

-During the period 1991 until 1994, she led The Ministry of Social Care under President Boris Yeltsin.
-Between 1994 and 1999, Pamfilova was elected three times as member of the State Duma.
+During the period 1991 until 1994, she led the Ministry of Social Protection under President Boris Yeltsin.
+Between 1994 and 1999, Pamfilova was elected three times as a deputy of the State Duma.

 In 2000 she was the first woman to run as a candidate in a Russian presidential election campaign.
 However, she faced stiff competition from Yabloko leader Grigory Yavlinsky for the liberal vote, and her share of the vote was very low.

-Since 2004 she has been a head of Vladimir Putin's Human Rights Commission.